RETR0-OS/Ecommerce_Website_Django/README.md

 - Install requirements for project by running: `pip install -r requirements.txt`

 - `python3 manage.py runserver`
+- `python3 manage.py makemigrations`
+- `python3 manage.py migrate`

-- `Then browse to the url: localhost:8000`
+- Then browse to the url: `localhost:8000`
 - The site would be visible.